 Before becoming AAG, Mr. Cruden served as President, the Environmental Law Institute, a nationally-recognized bipartisan organization well-known for its work in educating, publishing, and researching environment, energy, and natural resource issues.

 Mr. Cruden has a long history of public service at the Department of Justice and in the military.
 From 1991-1995 he was the Chief, Environmental Enforcement Section, ENRD and then from 1995 to 2011 a career Deputy Assistant Attorney General for ENRD.

 Before joining the Department of Justice, Mr. Cruden was the Chief Legislative Counsel of the Army.
-After graduating from West Point, Mr. Cruden served in airborne, ranger, and Special Forces units in Germany and Vietnam before attending law school.
-After working for Justice Stanley Mosk, California Supreme Court, he attended the Army's Judge Advocate General's Graduate Course where he was named outstanding graduate.
-His subsequent military assignments include: criminal prosecutor in Germany; Chief of Litigation Branch, Europe; General Counsel, Nuclear Defense Counsel; Staff Judge Advocate; and Professor, Judge Advocate General's School, Charlottesville, VA.
-His military education includes being a Fellow, Army War College and Honor Graduate, Command and General Staff College.
+After graduating from West Point, Mr. Cruden served in Airborne, Ranger, and Special Forces units in Germany and Vietnam.
+After law school, he attended the Army's Judge Advocate General's year- long Graduate Course, where he was named outstanding graduate, and simultaneously obtained his Master's degree from the University of Virginia in Government and Foreign Affairs.
+His subsequent military assignment include: criminal prosecutor in Germany and civil trial lawyer in the Pentagon; Chief of Litigation Branch, Europe; General Counsel, Defense Nuclear Agency; Staff Judge Advocate in Germany; and Director of Administrative and Civil Law, Judge Advocate General's School, Charlottesville, Virginia.
+His military education includes being a Fellow, Army War College, and the Command and General Staff College.

-Mr. Cruden is a swim coach for the Special Olympics and a past recipient of Fairfax County's Volunteer of the Year award for his work with mentally handicapped children.
-He is married and has two children.
+He is also a volunteer swim coach for the Special Olympics and a past recipient of Fairfax County's Volunteer of the Year award for his work with mentally handicapped children.
+He is married and has two adult children.